What is the Role of the Birth Grandparents in an Adoption Plan?

 Again, it’s important that you put your daughter’s needs and wants first.
 If she chooses an open adoption, you can express to her that you’d like to be a part of that.
 As long as she’s okay with it, there’s no reason why you can’t also have a relationship with your grandchild!

 Also know that if you contact American Adoptions asking about your child’s adoption plan, this is information that we will not be able to give you unless your daughter has previously said that this is okay.
 Her adoption plan is confidential between her, her adoption specialist and her child’s adoptive family.
 It will be her right to fill you in and involve you in her adoption process if she chooses, but also her right to keep some things to herself.
-With any questions about how you can help your daughter, feel free to reach out to American Adoptions at 1-800-ADOPTION.
+With any questions about how you can help your daughter, feel free to reach out to American Adoptions at 1-800-ADOPTION to get answers and support.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.